 Warranty Direct offers comprehensive Core coverage as standard, and the option to customise this by adding extras.
 Whether your warranty issued by Ford has expired or if you are planning ahead for more extensive coverage, we have a policy that can suit your needs.
 Our goal is always to save you time and money, which is why we offer flexible coverage that affords our customers both protection and freedom.

-Get an extended warranty quote now for top Ford models including Focus, Fiesta, Kuga, Mondeo, Transit, S-Max, and C-Max.
+Get a Quote now (click here) for a warranty quote for top Ford models including Focus, Fiesta, Kuga, Mondeo, Transit, S-Max, and C-Max.
 Flexible warranty cover options, competitive prices, and monthly payments available.

 It may be difficult to get the coverage you want from the standard policy given to all Ford owners.
 We understand that and want drivers to have a choice in what components of their vehicle they do and do not protect.
 At Warranty Direct, all customers receive the following Core cover.